NeoVision Offers Comprehensive Eye Exams

 Since many eye diseases show no immediate symptoms until the damage is done, comprehensive regular eye exams are one of the best ways for maintaining your vision and your overall health.
-These potentially vision threatening diseases may not be detected by a simple vision screening.
-Remember a comprehensive eye examination by an ophthalmologist can help detect cataracts, glaucoma and retinal disease, as well as diabetes and high-blood pressure at a very early stage.
+These potential vision-threatening diseases may not be detected by a simple vision screening.
+Remember a comprehensive eye examination by an ophthalmologist can help detect cataracts, glaucoma and retinal disease, as well as diabetes and high blood pressure at a very early stage.
 Therefore, a complete eye exam is recommended regularly to screen for preventable causes of blindness.
 When you visit NeoVision Eye Center, your eye exam will include:

 - Detailed Medical & Family History